runwayml/learn/docs/how-to/web-link.md

-# Open RunwayML from the Browser
+# Link to Models in RunwayML

 You can create simple web links that will open the RunwayML app to a specific model from a web browser.
 This is super helpful when creating tutorials, links in your workshops, embedding buttons on your website, and opening models directly from a GitHub repository.